A 2015 & 2016 Top 100 Knitting Blog!

 There’s one more benefit to these two options.
 They result in more depth.
 Take a closer look at the two vertical lines on the right and you’ll see that they rise higher up off the face of the stockinette fabric because there’s a real stitch there to prop them up.

 Here is the full set of instructions if you’d like to swatch this for yourself.
 There’s a simpler version below if you only want to compare the right two options.

 When you knit one of our patterns, chances are you will use both the yarn over in reverse and make 1 loop increases.
 The swatch below lets you try first one, then the other to see which works best for you.

 A reverse yarn over increase is paired with a k2tog to create vertical Showy Decreases without an eyelet.
 When you yarn over in this direction, you can knit or purl it normally on the next round or row to close the eyelet (instead of working it through the back loop).
 It also prevents the rib from stretching out so don’t ignore this step).

 To yarn over in reverse, wrap the yarn counterclockwise over the top of the right needle.
 The yarn sits like this / on the needle.

 That’s it!
 You made it!
 It’s really pretty straight forward if you have yarn in your hands to try it.
 We’ll link back to this post in any pattern that uses this technique.
-You can see how we used it in the Fiftyfifty Shell published in the spring Knitty and we’re about to announce several new ways to use it as well so stay tuned!

 If you’re a designer and want to incorporate these ideas into your design just send a note and I’d be happy to help.